 - Premium plan (solo mode, single user, unlimited contracts/timesheets)

-- Plan Pro (collaborative mode, multiple users at the same time, unlimited contracts/timesheets)
+- Pro Plan (collaborative mode, multiple users at the same time, unlimited contracts/timesheets)

 To apply the plan to your project, you must first create your project in Setpad.
 Then contact us at firstname.lastname@example.org or your trainer to obtain a validation code/coupon.
 Once the code is obtained, click “Go Premium or Pro” in the Project Management tab.
 You will be directed to Prices and Options.
 Choose your plan and make sure your selected project is the correct one, then click on “Choose this plan”.
 A field to enter your validation code/coupon will appear by clicking on the Setpad logo.

-Naming your collaborators and their permissions
+Naming your collaborators and responsibilities

 The Pro plan offers collaborative use of the application.
 This allows multiple users to work in the app at the same time.
 For example, coordination could enter contracts, while logistics enters set hours, production management approves timesheets using Setpad and accounting refers to them to produce payroll.